 - Terrace and District Chamber of Commerce**: The Terrace & District Chamber of Commerce is a voluntary non-profit association of business and professional men and women who have joined together to improve the civic and business welfare of Terrace.
 Join the Terrace Chamber today to be a part of an organization dedicated to make Terrace, and surrounding area, a great place to do business.

 - Kermodei Tourism**: Kermodei Tourism is the destination marketing and management organization for the Terrace area.
 They leverage partnerships to help market Terrace to the region, province, country, and the rest of the world.
 They're also a great resource for tourism-related businesses, they help bring pride to the downtown area, and are huge supporters of local business.
+They can be your local liaison to Northern BC Tourism Association.

 - Community Futures 16/37**: Community Futures 16/37 is involved in lending, leveraging, business counseling, technical assistance, advising and facilitating.
 They partner and work with federal/provincial governments, banking communities, potential and existing entrepreneurs, band and tribal councils, municipalities, government agencies and local organizations (such as Northern BC Tourism Association, Chambers of Commerce, local colleges, and all community economic development organizations.